- Apply to UW

 The AHC was officially established in 1945.
 In the decades that followed, nearly 70,000 cubic feet of historically important documents and artifacts were acquired.
-The AHC is among the largest non-governmental archives in the nation, and between the Mississippi and the West Coast only the collections at the University of Texas— Austin compare in size and national importance.
+The AHC is among the largest non-governmental archives in the nation.

 In 1993 the AHC and the University Art Museum occupied the multiple-award-winning Centennial Complex.
 Internationally-acclaimed architect Antoine Predock says of his building's unique design: "Throughout Wyoming there is a sense of landscape in formation The appearance of this ‘archival' mountain can be thought of as parallel to the slow but certain geologic upheaval."